hluk/CopyQ/docs/sessions.rst

     $ COPYQ_SETTINGS_PATH=$HOME/copyq-settings copyq info config
     /home/user/copyq-settings/copyq/copyq.conf

-You need to use same configuration path (and session name) for clients lauched outside the application.
+You need to use same configuration path (and session name) for clients launched outside the application.

 ::